zopefoundation/manuel/src/manuel/README.txt

 Evaluation
 ----------

 After a document has been parsed the resulting tests are evaluated.
+Unlike parsing and formatting, evaluation is done one region at a time, in the order that the regions appear in the document.
 Manuel provides another method to evaluate tests.
 Lets define a function to evaluate NumberTests.
 The function determines whether or not the numbers are in sorted order and records the result along with the description of the list of numbers.

     >>> class NumbersResult(object):
     ...     def __init__(self, test, passed):
     ...         self.test = test
     ...         self.passed = passed

-    >>> def evaluate(document):
+    >>> def evaluate(region, document):
-    ...     for region in document:
     ...     if not isinstance(region.parsed, NumbersTest):
-    ...             continue
+    ...         return
     ...     test = region.parsed
     ...     passed = sorted(test.numbers) == test.numbers
     ...     region.evaluated = NumbersResult(test, passed)

-    >>> evaluate(document)
+    >>> for region in document:
+    ...     evaluate(region, document)
     >>> [region.evaluated for region in document]
     [None,
      <NumbersResult object at 0x...>,